What is overwintering? The key to keeping your plants alive despite the cold

 'The techniques for overwintering plants can include mulching, wrapping in hessian providing shelter, and controlling watering to prevent root damage caused by freezing and thawing,' says Morris.

-Rob adds that herbaceous plants with tender bulbs or tubers, such as dahlias and canna lilies, can be 'dug up and overwintered stored in boxes of peat free compost in the garden shed'.
+Rob adds that herbaceous plants with tender bulbs or tubers can be dug up and overwintered stored in boxes of peat-free compost in the garden shed, so bear this in mind when overwintering dahlias or learning how to overwinter canna lilies in pots.

 Canna lilies